 Don’t lose out on compensation, medical bill coverage and other aspects of winning your case when documenting your injuries is so easy to do.

 Even if there are witnesses at the time of the dog attack, later on in the case, if you don’t have documentation, it is going to be difficult for you to prove that all of your injuries were the result of the stated dog bite incident, and not a separate one possibly before or after.

 What It Takes to Win Your Rottweiler Dog Attack Case

 Dog bites can be traumatic and an overall horrible experience.
 Many people have ongoing issues and experience PTSD and other mental problems after a severe attack.
 You don’t have to be a victim.
 With the right preparation and tools, compensation can be yours to help pay for medical bills, pain and suffering, and so on:

 - Any evidence

-- Organization: Time, date, location, everyone involved, outline of what happened, what initiated the incident, etc.
+- Organization: Time, date, location, everyone involved, an outline of what happened, what initiated the incident, etc.

-Let Bisnar Chase Represent You and Win, or You Do Not Pay
+Let Bisnar Chase Win For You, Or You Do Not Pay

-The legal team at Bisnar Chase has been winning cases, helping people in need and changing lives for the better for over 40 years.
-We have won over $350 Million for our clients and have established an impressive 96% success rate.
+The legal team at Bisnar Chase has been winning cases, helping people in need, and changing lives for the better for over 40 years.
+We have won more than $750 million for our clients and have established an impressive 99% success rate.

 We will win you maximum compensation or you do not pay.